 The TTL of a record modified by RPZ policies is set from the TTL of the relevant record in the policy zone.
 It is then limited to a maximum value.
 The max-policy-ttl clause changes the maximum number of seconds from its default of 5.
 For convenience, TTL-style time-unit suffixes may be used to specify the value.
-It also accepts ISO 8601 duration formats and this zone statement:
+It also accepts ISO 8601 duration formats.